Softball at the 2008 Summer Olympics: Competition format

 Eight teams compete in the Olympic softball tournament, and the competition consists of two rounds.
 The preliminary round follows a round robin format, where each of the teams plays all the other teams once.
 Following this, the top four teams advance to a page playoff system round consisting of two semifinal games, and finally the bronze and gold medal games.

 Qualification

-The eight teams in the Olympic softball tournament will qualify through a series of tournaments.
-China, as the host nation, is guaranteed one automatic entry.
-The top four finalists at the 2006 Softball World Championships will be qualified for the Olympic tournament.
-Finally, there will be continental qualifying tournaments for Europe/Africa, Pan-America, and Asia/Oceania, with the winners of each tournament earning a spot in the Olympic tournament.
+The eight teams in the Olympic softball tournament qualify through a series of tournaments.
+China, as the host nation, was guaranteed one automatic entry.
+The top four finalists at the 2006 Softball World Championships qualify for the Olympic tournament.
+Finally, there were continental qualifying tournaments for Europe/Africa, Pan-America, and Asia/Oceania, with the winners of each tournament earning a spot in the Olympic tournament.